tdwg/dwc/docs/text/index.md

 ## 2 Metafile content

 The [text metafile schema](tdwg_dwc_text.xsd) provides technical details for the structure of a metafile by defining the elements and attributes necessary to describe the contents and relationships between text files.
 These elements and attributes, with descriptions and specifications for their use in a metafile, are described in the following table.
+The metafile MUST be named `meta.xml`.

 ### 2.1 The `<archive>` element